“For proximity to the upper echelons of the classical world, the Royal Academy of Music is nigh on unbeatable”Muso magazine

 BMus students on UK or EU fees are eligible to be considered for support through fee waivers and the National Scholarship Programme if they are in the £9000 fee category.

+Entrance scholarships are awarded on the basis of merit to selected candidates following audition.
+The Academy prides itself on being able to accept students purely on the basis of their potential and talent, and will therefore try to help deserving candidates as much as possible.
+The amount available for scholarships varies from year to year, with some funding coming from the Academy’s own endowments and the rest secured through the generosity of individuals, companies, trusts and foundations.
 The Academy may be able to assist some students (normally postgraduates and full-fee paying international students) towards their study costs through the bursary system.
 If you are eligible to apply, details will be sent with your offer letter.
 Enrolled students who experience difficulties with living costs may also seek assistance from the Academy’s ‘Hardship’ funds.
+See our Financial Support pages for more information.

 If you are eligible for UK/EU fees according to the regulations stated above, and if you join a study programme for an “ELQ” – a qualification that is equivalent to, or lower than, a qualification that you have already been awarded – Government funding support (which allows lower fees to be charged) is no longer available.
 For example, if you already have a Bachelor Degree or a postgraduate qualification and wish to join our BMus programme, you would not be eligible to be supported with Government funding and so the higher fee rate would be applicable for your studies.
 Please contact email@example.com if you have any queries about this.